based on 16 nights & selected experiences

 First stop is the arrestingly beautiful Bay of Islands.
 Just a short flight away from Auckland yet a million miles away in terms of seclusion and serenity, The Bay of Island offer the perfect destination for a bit of respite at the beginning of your New Zealand honeymoon.
 From kayaking around the beautiful bays and inlets to adventurous wild dolphin swimming, the Bay of Islands offers a plethora of water-based activities for you to enjoy.
 Alternatively take to the skies to really appreciated this mesmerising landscape from above on a scenic helicopter flight or explore the Waitangi Treaty House and learn all about the diverse history of the worlds youngest country.

 Returning to Auckland, take a short ferry across the Hauraki Gulf to the abundant island of Waiheke where boutique vineyards rub shoulders with olive groves and galleries.
 Known for being Auckland’s premier wine producing island as well as a haven for city-dwellers, this island is famed for its wide range of locally produced delights from organic soap to variety of award-winning cabernet sauvignon’s.
 During your time on Waiheke we have included a guided food and wine tour allowing you to visit several high-end vineyards and sample some of their premium wines.
 During the tour you will also enjoy a gourmet 2-course luncheon with matching wines overlooking one of the islands picturesque vineyards.
 The rest of your time on Waiheke Island is at leisure.
-You may like to visit the many jewellery and art and craft shops that line the streets of the islands main town Oneroa or hire a sailboat for the day, pack a picnic and find a deserted beach where you can enjoy the magic of Waiheke all to yourselves.
+You may like to visit the many jewelry and art and craft shops that line the streets of the islands main town Oneroa or hire a sailboat for the day, pack a picnic and find a deserted beach where you can enjoy the magic of Waiheke all to yourselves.

 From islands and beaches, to native forests and glassy lakes, the geothermal wonderland of Rotorua will be your home for the next few days.
 Built upon an active volcanic landscape Rotorua is known for its bubbling mud-pools, towering geysers and natural spa’s and offers a complete contrast to the first half of your New Zealand honeymoon.
 We have included the ultimate Rotorua experience which will see you enjoy a scenic helicopter flight over the waters around Lake Rotoiti before enjoying an immersive experience with a Maori Community, hearing ancestral stories and assisting in the preparation of a traditional Hangi meal before spending the afternoon sailing on your private luxury catamaran.